 - Large size isn’t ideal for travel

-While we especially love it as an introductory foam roller, the truth is that the Pro-Tec Athletics 35″ Foam Roller has a lot to offer for everyone.
-Its soft, smooth surface and approachable price point make this foam roller an excellent option for beginners.
-It’s lightweight for its size and easy to clean.
-Additionally, its 35-inch length gives athletes much space to work with as they learn various rolling techniques.
+Its soft, smooth surface and approachable price point make it a great value, and it’s lightweight for its size and easy to clean.
+Additionally, its 35-inch length gives athletes much space to work with as they learn and use various rolling techniques.
+The foam roller isn’t just for legs and smaller muscles, either.
 This longer length is also ideal for chest and hip openers if you line your spine up along the length of the roller and let your arms and legs fall to either side.
-You can also rock gently back and forth from this position to work out knots in your shoulders and upper back.
-The versatility of the extra length is great for those with an extensive foam rolling routine.

 While this foam roller has a lot to appreciate, it lacks the firmness and texture that some athletes prefer for accessing deeper tissue.
 In addition, while it’s surprisingly maneuverable for its size, it’s not our top pick for reaching precise trigger points or target areas.
 A smaller option like the Rumble Roller 12″ Compact Original Textured Foam Roller below would work better.
 However, if you foam roll regularly enough and have the space for multiple foam rollers, this one would be a great addition to your quiver.